Research Associate

 Posted 6+ months ago

 About Us: The Cohen Center for Modern Jewish Studies is an academic research center that conducts rigorous policy relevant research about Jewish life and the Jewish community.
 We are a highly collaborative, multi-disciplinary group of nearly 30 scholars and research staff at Brandeis University.
 Our areas of research include Jewish education, Israel, and the socio-demography of Jews around the world.
 Position Overview: The Research Associate’s primary responsibility is to work, as part of a team, to conduct analyses that support the work of CMJS.
 The ideal candidate will have an educational and employment background in conducting social science and evaluation research, experience working in a fast-paced environment, and will be a self-motivated and independent worker.
 Interest in and knowledge of the Jewish community is highly desired.
 Research Associates may specialize in quantitative research, qualitative research, or a combination.
 This is a full-time role with potential for growth.
-Primary Responsibilities: Participate in all phases of complex research projects including design, data collection, analysis, and interpretation of results; Communicate with internal and external audiences; Assist in the writing and editing of reports, journal articles, and presentations for both academic and lay audiences; Summarize study results through charts, graphs, and presentations; Assist in proposal development; Assist with survey writing, programming, testing, and administration; Conduct literature searches and reviews; For qualitative researchers: Schedule and conduct telephone and in-person interviews, focus groups, and site visits.
+Primary Responsibilities: - Participate in all phases of complex research projects including design, data collection, analysis, and interpretation of results - Communicate with internal and external audiences - Assist in the writing and editing of reports, journal articles, and presentations for both academic and lay audiences - Summarize study results through charts, graphs, and presentations - Assist in proposal development - Assist with survey writing, programming, testing, and administration - Conduct literature searches and reviews - For qualitative researchers: Schedule and conduct telephone and in-person interviews, focus groups, and site visits.
 Travel may be required for site visits.
-Required Skills and Experience: Bachelor’s degree (required).
-Master’s degree in a social science or humanities field with a research focus, such as psychology, sociology, or public policy preferred, or equivalent work experience; For quantitative researchers: Expertise in statistical software packages (e.g., SPSS, SAS, Stata, R).
-Familiarity with Stata statistical software and its syntax language is strongly preferred; For quantitative researchers: Demonstrated research experience in survey design, administration, and analysis; For qualitative researchers: Demonstrated research experience conducting interviews, focus groups and/or participant observation; Demonstrated ability to work as part of a team, foster consensus, and collaborate with individuals and organizations with a range of interests and perspectives; Well-organized, self-motivated, flexible, and able to work independently on multiple projects at one time; Eagerness to learn new skills and take on responsibility; Attentive to time management and detail-oriented; Strong interpersonal skills and professional demeanor; Strong and effective written and verbal communication skills.
-Desirable Skills and Experience: Familiarity with current issues and concerns related to the Jewish community; Knowledge of Jewish and Hebrew words, terms and concepts; Experience with cleaning, validating, and manipulating data; Experience as a task and project supervisor and/or manager; Knowledge of human subjects research protocols and IRB applications; Survey programming in LimeSurvey or Qualtrics; Advanced skills in Excel, Publisher, GoogleApps, and other software packages.
-Salary Range: $55,000 - $65,000, depending on skills and experience.
-Benefits: Comprehensive benefits including health and dental insurance, life and long-term disability insurance, flexible-reimbursement accounts, a retirement plan, work-life balance supports, and tuition remission for Brandeis University classes.
-Apply: Send cover letter and resume to Masha Lokshin (lokshin@brandeis.edu).
+Required Skills and Experience: - Bachelor’s degree (required).
+Master’s degree in a social science or humanities field with a research focus, such as psychology, sociology, or public policy preferred, or equivalent work experience - For quantitative researchers: Expertise in statistical software packages (e.g., SPSS, SAS, Stata, R).
+Familiarity with Stata statistical software and its syntax language is strongly preferred - For quantitative researchers: Demonstrated research experience in survey design, administration, and analysis - For qualitative researchers: Demonstrated research experience conducting interviews, focus groups and/or participant observation - Demonstrated ability to work as part of a team, foster consensus, and collaborate with individuals and organizations with a range of interests and perspectives. - Well-organized, self-motivated, flexible, and able to work independently on multiple projects at one time - Eagerness to learn new skills and take on responsibility - Attentive to time management and detail-oriented - Strong interpersonal skills and professional demeanor - Strong and effective written and verbal communication skills Desirable Skills and Experience: - Familiarity with current issues and concerns related to the Jewish community - Knowledge of Jewish and Hebrew words, terms and concepts - Experience with cleaning, validating, and manipulating data - Experience as a task and project supervisor and/or manager - Knowledge of human subjects research protocols and IRB applications - Survey programming in LimeSurvey or Qualtrics - Advanced skills in Excel, Publisher, GoogleApps, and other software packages Salary Range: $55,000 - $65,000, depending on skills and experience.
+Benefits: Brandeis offers a comprehensive benefit program, including health and dental insurance, life and long-term disability insurance plans, flexible-reimbursement accounts, a retirement plan and other benefits designed to support employee wellness and work-life balance.
+Tuition remission for Brandeis University classes is available.